Skeena Resources: High-Grade Ounces At A Reasonable Price (OTCMKTS:SKREF)

 While all of these fundamental points are great, they're rather meaningless if the market is completely disregarding them or doesn't agree with me.
 Fortunately, Skeena has one of the best looking yearly charts in the sector currently, reminiscent of Atlantic Gold (OTCPK:SPVEF) when I was buying it.
 As we can see above, the stock has broken out of a multi-year base here, and is one of the few gold juniors sitting near all-time highs.
 Based on monthly volume tracking at 4x normal levels with 1.5 million traded already in June, this suggests that there is some clear buying pressure confirming this breakout, as the average monthly volume is 600,000, and we've still got 12 trading days to go.
 My favorite situations are multi-year breakouts, and I would expect 15% plus pullbacks to be bought up given this favorable setup.

 Skeena Resources is a rare breed in the junior mining sector given its massive production profile, modest initial capex, and a fortress-like balance sheet, with more than 20% of the company's market cap in cash currently.
-The fact that this project is sitting in a tier-1 jurisdiction and has been pumping 22.50 meters of 33.82 grams per tonne gold since the previous resource estimate emboldens the thesis even further.
+The fact that this project is sitting in a tier-1 jurisdiction and has been pumping out intercepts like 22.50 meters of 33.82 grams per tonne gold since the previous resource estimate emboldens the thesis even further.
 Based on the company's relative undervaluation, and a strong technical picture, I see the stock as one of the top 10 takeover targets in the sector.
 While I am already long the stock from US$0.72, I would view any sharp pullbacks as buying opportunities.
 Ultimately, I would not be surprised to see the stock trade up to US$1.25 in the next 9 months, where it would be valued closer to the average valuation for world-class projects.

 Disclosure: I am/we are long SKREF, GLD.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.